SAFEHR-data/PIXL/docs/setup/developer.md

 For Python development we use [ruff](https://docs.astral.sh/ruff/) and [mypy](https://mypy.readthedocs.io/) alongside [pytest](https://www.pytest.org/).
 There is support (sometimes through plugins) for these tools in most IDEs & editors.

+Before raising a PR, make sure to **run all tests** for each PIXL module and not just the component you have been working on as this will help us catch unintentional regressions without spending GH actions minutes :-)

+## Linting

 We run [pre-commit](https://pre-commit.com/) as part of the GitHub Actions CI.
 To install and run it locally, do: